Towards Automated Identification of Violation Symptoms of Architecture Erosion

 \subsubsection{RQ2: Improving Performance with Voting}

-Evaluating the performance of an ensemble classifier offers insight into the performance improvement compared with individual classifiers.
+Evaluating the performance of an ensemble classifier offers insight into the performance gains compared with individual classifiers.
 For voting-based approaches, an accurate output is attained only when a majority of the constituent models generate the correct output \cite{hansen1990nne}.
-Our results provide further empirical evidence for the efficacy of the majority voting strategy regarding improving the performance of text classification.
-This technique effectively \textbf{combines the predictions of multiple classifiers to arrive at a final decision, resulting in improved overall classification performance}.
-Nevertheless, we also observed that such performance improvement is not obvious in TextCNN in our case.
-One possible reason is that we only get an ensemble DL classifier based on three individual TextCNN models, and that causes the voting results to be particularly susceptible to the influence of single results.
+Our results provide further empirical evidence for the efficacy of the majority voting strategy on improving the text classification performance.
+This technique effectively combines the predictions of multiple classifiers to reach a final decision, leading to improved overall classification performance.
+Nevertheless, we observed that such performance improvement is not obvious in TextCNN in our case.
+One possible reason is that our DL classifiers (all TextCNN variants) and the modest dataset size prevented the majority‑vote ensemble from yielding significant gains.
 We argue that the voting strategy remains valuable to minimize potential prediction errors if there are more outputs for voting.

-\begin{framed} {\textbf{Finding 3}: \textit{Compared with individual classifiers for identifying architecture violations from code review comments, ensemble learning is an effective way for improving classification performance.
+\begin{framed} {\textbf{Finding 3}: \textit{Compared with individual ML/DL-based classifiers for identifying architecture violations from code review comments, ensemble learning is an effective way for improving classification performance.
 In most cases, ensemble classifiers that utilize the voting strategy can enhance all classification performance metrics}.} \end{framed}